 Activator: Public inspirational sessions that will provide opportunities for those involved in Incubator, Cultivator and others outside of these programmes to link up with others.
 Activator kicks off in 2018 and more details about this exciting schedule will be posted soon.

-See www.lincproject.org.nz for details of each programme and to download an application form
+See www.lincproject.org.nz for details of each programme

 The LinC Project (Leadership in Communities) was designed in 2015 specifically to support and enhance local leadership and recognised change agents drawn from the voluntary, NGO and also central and local government sectors across Greater Christchurch www.lincproject.org.nz .